samhill303/doppl-gradle/README.md

 ```

-The rxjava2 dependency will probably transpile, but you'll have some memory issue.
+The rxjava2 dependency will probably transpile, but you'll have some memory issues.
 The rxandroid dependency will probably not transpile on its own.

 ### Configurations